ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

-Note that if you declared that this player wou  perform an action which can only be performed team turn and this player's activation ended be o \$ action could be completed, the action is conide f71 have been performed and no other player on yu
+Note that if you declared that this player wou  perform an action which can only be performed team turn and this player's activation ended be o \ action could be completed, the action is conide f71 have been performed and no other player on yu

 may perform the same action this team turn.

-[regeneration]
+regeneration

 Tcasiiaityroll has been made against this player, 10ll a D6.
 On a roll of 4+, the Casualty roll is discarded without effect and the player